vinexel/.github/profile/README.md

 Vinexel makes development enjoyable by simplifying common tasks used in many web projects, such as:

 - ⚡ Simple and fast **routing system**.
-- 🧩 Modular **MVC architecture** with clear separation of concerns.
+- 🧩 Modular **H-MVC architecture** with clear separation of concerns.
 - 🧠 Built-in **Dependency Container** for service management.
 - 💾 Powerful **Database abstraction** layer using PDO.
 - 🔄 Schema-based **migrations and seeders**.